Primorsk, Leningrad Oblast: Port of Primorsk

+On 23 March 2026 Ukrainian drones attacked and caused fire at the port of Primorsk.

 Transportation

 The town is on the railway line linking St. Petersburg to Vyborg.
 There is suburban train service to Finland Station in St. Petersburg.

 The town is connected by roads with Vyborg and with Zelenogorsk and is also linked by bus to other localities nearby.